Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Formal subtleties

 For the diagram in \cref{fig:diagrams}, the relevant kinematics give

 The scattering amplitude is taken to have the form

-where $f(p)$ contains the momentum dependence of the interaction.
-Using the result above,
+where $f(E)$ contains the momentum dependence of the interaction.
+Therefore,

-In the eikonal approximation, one assumes that the amplitude varies slowly with the transverse momentum transfer $\qperp$.
-This leads to the replacement $J(p+ \qperp) \approx J(p)$, which is justified when $f(p) \approx \frac{1}{P^{+4}}$, since the large power-law suppression makes the energy dependence effectively insensitive to small $\qperp$.\\
+In the Regge approximation, one assumes that the amplitude varies slowly with the transverse momentum transfer $\qperp$.
+This leads to the replacement $J(p+ \qperp) \approx J(p)$, which is justified when $f(E) \approx \frac{1}{P^{+4}}$, since the large power-law suppression makes the energy dependence effectively insensitive to small $\qperp$.\\

-However, in the present work we include sub-eikonal corrections, for which this simplification hold up to order $1/P^{+4}$.
-Once corrections of order $1/P^{+4}$ are retained, the dependence on transverse momentum cannot be neglected, and one must keep the full structure $J(p+ \qperp)$ rather than the purely eikonal approximation $J(p) \propto \delta^{(2)}(p_{\perp})$.
-Thus, incorporating sub-eikonal effects requires improving the scattering amplitude beyond its leading-order, sharply localised form.
+However, in the present work, we include sub-Regge kinematical corrections for which this factorization simplification holds up to order $\mathcal{O}(1/P^{+2})$.
+Sub-eikonal corrections originating from the initial source scale as $\mathcal{O}(1/P^{+4})$.
+At $\mathcal{O}(1/P^{+4})$, the explicit dependence on the transverse momentum transfer can no longer be neglected, necessitating the retention of the full non-local structure $J(\pperpvec + \qperpvec)$ rather than the asymptotic eikonal approximation $J(\pperp) \propto \delta^{(2)}(\pperpvec)$.
+Consequently, incorporating sub-Regge kinematical effects does not require source corrections at the accuracy level considered in this work.

-\subsection{The crossed diagram.}
+\subsection{The crossed diagram}

 One subtlety is that of the crossed diagram.
-The matrix is given by
+The matrix element is given by

 where one notes the change in the exponential factor